Background on Azure Sphere tenant concept

 azsphere device claim

-Your tenant will then have permanent ownership of the device.
+Your tenant then has permanent ownership of the device.
 Nobody else can claim ownership of the same device.
-We do not currently provide a way to transfer ownership to another tenant.
+We currently do not provide a way to transfer ownership to another tenant.

 For more information on tenant creation, claiming, and remotely managing devices, see the tenant documentation.